oracle-livelabs/developer/dev-ai-app-dev-finance/local-tenancy/local-tenancy.md

 By the end of this section, you will be able to:

-- Provision and connect to an OCI VM and an Oracle Autonomous Database.
+- Provision and connect to an OCI VM and an Oracle Autonomous AI Database.

 - Set up a Python-based local development environment.